Elasticsearch aggregations: A beginner's guide

 You will also need some data/schema in your Elasticsearch index.
 In this article, I am using sample eCommerce order data and sample web logs provided by Kibana.
 To get this sample data, visit your Kibana homepage and click on “Load a data set and a Kibana dashboard.”

-the aggregations syntax
+The aggregations syntax

 It is important to be familiar with the basic building blocks used to define an aggregation.
 The following syntax will help you to understand how it works: